MohdYasser1/XML-Editor/README.md

 Note: The code assumes that the XML is well-formed, and there is no error handling for cases where the XML might be invalid.
 ### Converting xml to json:
+Function jsonFormat:
+It takes three parameters: a pointer to a Node (node), an integer level indicating the current indentation level, and a reference to an integer flag.The function recursively processes the XML-like tree and builds a JSON-formatted string.It starts by checking if the flag is true (which indicates whether it's the first element at a particular level).
+If true, it adds the JSON key with the tag name.If the node has no children, it adds the JSON value corresponding to the tag value.
+If the node has a single child, it opens a JSON object, recursively processes the child, and closes the object.If the node has multiple children, it checks if any children have the same tag name.
+If yes, it assumes an array structure and organizes the children accordingly.
+If no common tag name is found, it treats the children as separate objects.then the print_json function print the json string between curly brackets.
 ### Compressing the Data:
 1. Key-Compression logic
 2. Huffman encoding for long strings